AlexAntony3/NMFC/README.md

 * Identify new people who want to join the team or join practise sessions.
 * Let supporters know of upcoming fixtures.
 * Attract potential sponsors to the team.

+### Expectation
+* I expect all links in the website to work correctly.
+* I expect all social media links to open in a new tab.
+* I expect the website to be inviting and keep them engaged
+* I expect users to be able to easily contact the team.
+* I expect the user to be able to see upcoming fixtures and tournaments.

+### Requirements
+* Tbere must be numerous pixtures of the team and especially a main picture of the entire team.
+* The website must be minimalistic and modern.
+* When contacting the team, all required information must be filled in.
+If it is not, an error message must be supplied.
+* The pages must be consistent throughout.
 ---
 ## Design
 ### Social Media Icons